rambasnet/Kattis-Demos-Testing/README.md

 ## Programming Languages

 - demos are provided in the following several languages
-- follow the instruction based on your language and operating system
+- follow the instructions based on your language and operating system

 ## C++